smile-plzz/entertainment-suite/README.md

 ## Disclaimer

 This project relies on third-party video embedding services.
 The availability and content of streams are dependent on these external services.
+While a backend check has been implemented to improve reliability, it is still an estimation.
 Users are advised to be aware of the terms of service and content policies of these third-party providers.

 ## Future Enhancements

 *   **Genre/Category Filtering:** Add options to browse movies by genre or category.
 *   **User Accounts:** Implement user authentication and personalized watchlists.
 *   **Improved Search:** Add more advanced search filters (e.g., year, director).
-*   **Error Handling:** More robust error handling for API requests and video loading.
+*   **More Robust Backend Checks:** Enhance the backend to perform deeper content analysis (e.g., parsing HTML for "unavailable" messages).
-*   **Backend Integration:** Develop a backend to manage movie data and user preferences more efficiently.
+*   **Backend Integration:** Develop a more comprehensive backend to manage movie data and user preferences more efficiently.